MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-intro.md

 # Get started

-## The MyAnalytics Habit Change Program
+## The MyAnalytics Team Behavior Change Program

-The MyAnalytics Habit Change Program uses MyAnalytics and behavioral science to help teams reduce burnout and increase productivity by improving their collaboration habits.
+The MyAnalytics Team Behavior Change Program uses MyAnalytics and behavioral science to help teams reduce burnout and increase productivity by improving their collaboration habits.
 (See [Collaborative Overload](https://hbr.org/2016/01/collaborative-overload)).

-In this multi-week program, team members who are led by a manager work together to learn how to use MyAnalytics, diagnose problems, set and track goals, and develop new habits to change the way the team collaborates.
+In this multi-week program, team members who are led by a manager work together to learn how to use MyAnalytics, diagnose problems, set and track goals, and build new habits to change the way the team collaborates.

-At its core, the program is a series of MyAnalytics learning modules and habit playbooks that can require as little as 15 minutes per week from team members.
+At its core, the program is a series of MyAnalytics Learning modules and Habit playbooks that can require as little as 15 minutes per week from team members.

-The biggest time investment is made upfront by the program manager who is responsible for designing a program that will meet the team’s needs, including program duration, communications, and action plan.
-For example, the program manager might design a short program that encourages teams to experiment with new habits, or they might launch a longer, more rigorous program that requires an overarching team goal and weekly check-in meetings.
+The biggest time investment is made upfront by the program manager who is responsible for designing a program that will meet the team’s needs.
+For example, the program manager might design a short program that encourages teams to experiment with new behaviors, or they might launch a longer, more rigorous program that requires an overarching team goal and weekly check-in meetings.

 > [!Note]
 > The following content is meant to help [program managers](Team-adopt-plan.md#program-manager) design a wide range of custom habit-change programs for teams.